python-control/python-control/doc/response.rst

   specified in the `rcParams` keyword argument.
 To override the defaults for all control plots, update the `config.defaults['ctrlplt.rcParams']` dictionary entries.
-For convenience, this dictionary can alse be accessed as `ct.rcParams`.
+For convenience, this dictionary can also be accessed as `ct.rcParams`.

   The default values for style parameters for control plots can be restored using :func:`reset_rcParams`.